AndreaBorghesi/anomaly_detection_HPC/README.md

 * Run script and perform anomaly detection on a particular node (among those available -- check in the downloaded data)
-    - python3 detect_anomalies <node>
+    - python3 detect_anomalies <node> <mode>
+    - <node> specifies the node to perform the anomaly detection
+    - <mode> specifies the approach to be used; allowed values:
+        - 0 -- autoencoder-based semi-supervised approach
-    - e.g. python3 detect_anomalies davide18
+    - e.g. python3 detect_anomalies davide18 0